International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 ### Connector Components: Control and Data Planes

-A TP is managed by a `Connector`.
-The connector consists of two logical components, a `Control Plane` and a `Data Plane`.
+A TP is managed by a [Connector](../model/terminology.md#connector--data-service-).
+The [Connector](../model/terminology.md#connector--data-service-) consists of two logical components, a `Control Plane` and a `Data Plane`.
 The control plane serves as a coordinating layer that receives counter-party messages and manages the TP state.
 The data plane performs the actual transfer of data using a wire protocol.
 Both [Participants](../model/terminology.md#participant) run control and data planes.